Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 ~ Beowulf (c 975-1010 AD), translation by Seamus Heaney

-One of the world's oldest fermented beverages traditionally made with honey, mead has also been called honey wine, ambrosia or nectar.
-There are different variations of mead including: Acerglyn - Mead made with maple syrup; Black Mead - mead made with Black Currants; Bochet - mead made with the honey caramelized or burned before it is added to the water; and Braggot - mead made with malted grain (usually barley).
-In Norse Mythology, this powerful beverage is the result of a complex set of violent and strange happenings and deceptions with giants, dwarves, and the god Odin, by which two types of mead are created - the lesser beverage known as the "rhymester's share" and the Mead of Suttungr which enables the drinker to become "a skald or scholar" able to recite any information and solve any question.
-The drink is a vivid metaphor for poetic inspiration, often associated with Odin the god of 'possession' via berserker rage or poetic inspiration. 🍯 🐝🍷
+Mead, fermented honey wine, also known as nectar or ambrosia, may be the world's oldest alcoholic drink, full of the sweetness and floral essences of summer!
+Having fallen out of popularity when improved medieval farming methods produced cheaper alternatives like beer, and later when West Indian sugar imports reduced the incentives to keep bees, mead has seen a resurgence, bolstered by fantasy gaming and literature including the wildly popular Game of Thrones!
+Besides modern recipes, there are variations of traditional meads including: Acerglyn - made with maple syrup; Black Mead - made with Black Currants; Bochet - made with the honey caramelized or burned before it is added to the water; and Braggot - made with malted grain (usually barley).
+Mead figures prominently in Norse Mythology, and is said to imbue the drinker with eloquence and the gift of poetry.
+The magical mead is created as a result of violent and strange happenings and deceptions, involving giants, dwarves, and the god Odin!
+Two types of mead are created in the story (the lesser beverage known as the "rhymester's share") and the Mead of Suttungr (which enables the drinker to become "a skald or scholar", able to recite any information and solve any question)!
+Choose your mead wisely, and you too may be inspired with the gift of poetry, or at the very least, respectable rhyming verse. 🍯 🐝🍷

 Mead Day celebrates a historical and legendary beverage, mead.